bartekrutkowski/iocell/doc/source/best-practices.rst

 **Use the chroot sub-command**

-  In case you need to access or modify files in a template or a jail which is in a stopped state, use ``iocage chroot UUID | TAG``.
+  In case you need to access or modify files in a template or a jail which is in a stopped state, use ``iocell chroot UUID | TAG``.
 This way you don't need to spin up the jail or convert the template.